devbisme/KiPart/README.rst

 * Each row of the CSV file lists the number, name, type, style, unit and side of a pin.
 * Pins on a unit with the same name (e.g., GND) are placed at the same location so they can all be tied to the same net with a single connection.
+* Also includes `kilib2csv` for converting schematic part libraries into CSV files suitable for input to KiPart.